Dan503/time-input-polyfill/README.md

 This will add a global `TimePolyfill` function to the page.

-### Shadow DOM
+## Shadow DOM

-When your code is inside a component that resides in the Shadow DOM, the polyfill may not be able to find your label element.
+When your code is inside a component that resides in the Shadow DOM, the polyfill will not be able to find your label element.
 For this case, you can pass your label element in directly.

 ```